shuLhan/wvcgen/README.md

 Feature values will be written to file `features.dat`.

-One can customize the input and which features should be computed by editing file `features.dsv`,
+One can customize the input and which features should be computed by editing file `features.dsv`, which contains,
-* `Input` key point to the input file,
+* `Input` option point to the input file (the unified data set)
 * `InputMetadata` contains fields in input file,
-* `Output` key point the file where result of features computation will be written,
+* `Output` option point the file where result of features computation will be written,
 * `OutputMetadata` contain list of features that will computed.
+The name for feature is described below.

 ## List of Features